seelabutk/substrate_tapestry_demo/README.md

 2. Install [Docker](https://www.docker.com/).
 Make sure you install the CLI as a part of this.
 3. Open substrate.config.yaml and set the `data.source` and `tapestry.directory` variables.
 4. Uncomment the `docker` options and modify them if desired.
+5. Run `./run.sh start` to launch the demo and `./run.sh stop` to destroy it.

 # Steps to deploy to AWS.